 The only way to know which bike is best for you is to take it for a test ride.
 Second prize is to at least go sit on all the bikes on your shortlist.
 That will give you a feel for the seat height and how easily you are able to touch the ground and balance it upright.

 Once you are experienced at riding a motorcycle, seat height is almost totally irrelevant.
 It is during those early days while learning to master clutch and throttle control, and how to properly stop the motorcycle the right way, that seat height can be important.
+And please make sure you wear the proper safety gear, even if you are riding slowly.

 All the Seat Heights of All the Motorcycles